alidtx/multivendor-ecommerce/README.md

  8. To generate all ordered invoice, run custom command.
     -> php artisan invoice:generate

+## Guidlines

-## All the queue listener and job effect you will find in the laravel log file.I did it to save time.
+-> All the queue listener and job effect you will find in the laravel log file.I did it to save time.

-## Find out the **postman**  collection to check endpoint that in the zipfile in the email.
+-> Find out the **postman**  collection to check endpoint that in the zipfile in the email.

+-> Role in the user table through enum <br> so when you are try to login, see if it is buyer, seller or admin.

  ## Endpoint

-## Role in the user table through enum <br> so when you are try to login, see if it is buyer, seller or admin.

 ##For login: {{baseUrl}}/login
 ##For Register: {{baseUrl}}/register
 ##For LogOut: {{baseUrl}}/logout